remycode33/JSGame/README.md

 # JSGame
 Little JS Game :
-The aim is to eat some balls !
+The aim of this game is to eat some balls !

-I built this game to train my JS skills.

-Enjoy it it's EZPZ :D
+The objective for me was to train my JS skills by having fun but also to check if I was able to create a little game without outside help only using my knowledge.
+Enjoy it it's EZ :D